-The AllObjects parameter determines how the WEK will process documents that are stored as large objects in OnDemand.
-If you specify 0 (zero), then the WEK will retrieve only the first segment of a document.
-If you specify 1 (one), then the WEK will retrieve all of the segments and convert them before sending the document to the client.
-Note: If you enable large object support for very large documents, then your users may experience a significant delay before they can view the document at the client.
+The AllObjects parameter determines how ODWEK will process documents that are stored as large objects in OnDemand.
+The default value is $\theta$ (zero), and means that ODWEK will retrieve only the first segment of a document.
+If you specify 1 (one), then ODWEK will retrieve all of the segments and convert them before sending the document to the viewer.
+Note: If you enable large object support for very large documents, then your users may experience a significant delay before they can view the document.